ajfizzle/Progressive-Web-Applications-Challenge-Text-Editor/README.md

 ## Deployment

-This application is deployed on Render.
-You can visit the live application [here](live-url).
+This application will be deployed on Render.
+You can visit the live application [here](https://texteditor-pwa-8bd1badc9170.herokuapp.com/). (later date)

 ## Usage